 Regional Serving Commercial/Regional Commercial - Commercial development and uses of a greater intensity than community serving commercial uses.
-Uses serve an entire metropolitan area and may include, but are not limited to, regional retail, wholesale, warehousing, office uses, shopping malls, retail outlets, light industrial, and major auto or commercial vehicle sales, service, and repair.
+Uses serve an entire metropolitan area and may include, but are not limited to, regional retail, wholesale, warehousing, and office uses, shopping malls, retail outlets, light industrial, and major auto or commercial vehicle sales, service, and repair.

-Strip Commercial Development- Development pattern characterized by low density, automobile-oriented development with either a single use or multiple uses that are not functionally related, featuring multiple driveways, requiring the extension of public facilities and services in an inefficient manner, and failing to provide a clear separation between urban and rural uses.
+Strip Commercial --Commercial development laid out in a linear Development Development pattern along the street, characterized by prominent parking lots visible from the roadway, low density, automobile-oriented development with either a single use or multiple uses that are not functionally related, featuring multiple driveways, and/or dependence on automobiles for access requiring the extension of public facilities and services in an inefficient manner, and circulation.
+Strip commercial developments typically extend outside of intersection quadrants.

+failing to provide a clear separation between urban and rural uses.